ahmetpala/SSL-Acoustic/README.md

 ## Data Availability

-The datasets used in this project are securely stored on servers managed by the Institute of Marine Research (IMR).
-Due to the large size of the dataset, access can be requested by contacting the corresponding author for an S3 access token.
-Please refer to the manuscript for detailed information on the dataset.
+The data used in this study are securely stored on servers managed by the Institute of Marine Research (IMR).
+Due to its extenive size (as cetailed in the Supplementary Material), access can be granted via an Amazon S3 access token upon request, in accordance with IMR’s data-sharing policies.
+Detailed information about the dataset's size, structure, and metadata is included in the Supplementary Material to further facilitate reproducibility.

 ## Contact